JaponicaGR/MovieProject/README.md

 - Option to fetch +20 movies for every click on the button 'More Movies' located on the top of the Sidebar
 - Option to filter the movies on the Sidebar through the Search Bar (need more than 3 characters)
 - Dialog box if an http request fail (we need to "break" this manually)
+- Reload page handling for optimal UX
 - Collapse Sidebar for small screens
 - Fully responsive

 ## Extra technologies used

--- Bootstrap 4 css
+- Bootstrap 4 css
--- Angular Material Components
+- Angular Material Components
--- Material Icons
+- Material Icons
--- State Management with @NgRx & @NgRx/Effects
+- State Management with @NgRx & @NgRx/Effects
--- Angular [Star Rating package](https://www.npmjs.com/package/angular-star-rating) for star-vote presentation
+- Angular [Star Rating package](https://www.npmjs.com/package/angular-star-rating) for star-vote presentation

 ## Build